 - We will ensure that all of those working with children are made aware of the LTA code of conduct for people working with children in tennis, and are required to follow it.

-- We have an adult member who is specifically responsible for children, young people and child protection: This person’s name is: Nikki Tilley (pictured above).
-She is our Welfare Officer for Sheen Common and can be contacted on 0778537717 if you have any safeguarding concerns relating to this venue.
-We will be appointing a Welfare Officer for our other venues very soon.
-In the meantime, if you have a safeguarding concern at one of these other venues please contact Nikki in the first instance.
+- Welfare Officer for Sheen Common.
+We have an adult member who is specifically responsible for children, young people and child protection: This person’s name is: Nikki Tilley (pictured above).
+She can be contacted on 0778537717 if you have any safeguarding concerns relating to this venue.
+We will be appointing a Welfare Officer for Westerly Ware very soon.
+In the meantime, if you have a safeguarding concern at Westerly Ware, please contact Nikki in the first instance.

 Working Safely Policy